Christopher Lunz: Investigation, arrest, trial

 David Lunz's murder went unsolved until October 2005, when the stolen revolver washed up on the banks of the Cedar Cliff Lake.
 Upon examining the serial number, Jackson County officials realized that it had been stolen from a murder scene and sent it for analysis.
 Forensic evidence linked the firearm to Westerman, and he was subsequently arrested.
-He subsequently implicated Christopher as the mastermind behind the killing, and agreed to testify against him in exchange for a lesser sentence of 30 years imprisonment.
+He subsequently implicated Christopher as the mastermind behind the killing, and agreed to testify against him in exchange for a lesser sentence of 30 years in prison for second degree murder.

-At trial, Westerman testified that he had not notified in advance that they were going to kill David.
+At trial, Westerman testified that he had not been notified in advance that they were going to kill David.
 Christopher, who acted as his own attorney, dismissed every single part of Westerman's testimony and denied that he was after his father's inheritance.
-These claims were refuted by witnesses and attorney Beth Wilson, who provided evidence that he had repeatedly inquired about it following his father's murder and was very aggravated when he learned that he would ineligible to obtain it.
+These claims were refuted by witnesses and attorney Beth Wilson, who provided evidence that he had repeatedly inquired about it following his father's murder and was very aggravated when he learned that he would be ineligible to obtain it.
 During cross-examinations, Christopher resorted to slandering his accomplice, calling him a deadbeat dad and drug addict who impregnated teenage girls.

 In spite of his attempts to discredit the witnesses and convince the jury that he was innocent, Christopher Lunz was found guilty on all counts, showing no emotion while the guilty verdict was read out.
 During the penalty phase, the case took a bizarre turn when Christopher went on a 45-minute long rant, proclaiming himself to be a serial killer of pedophiles, that the voices in his head voted that he was innocent in a 3-to-1 vote and demanding that the jurors impose the death penalty on him.
-Despite his pleas, the jury voted in favor of a life term - when he heard the verdict, Christopher only shook his head and appeared to mumble something under his nose.
+Despite his pleas, the jury voted in favor of a life term - when he heard the verdict, Christopher only shook his head and appeared to mumble something under his breath.